srschreiber/POC-GH-Actions-Issue-Validate/README.md

 @github/security-ops.
 Please include the logs from any failed connections.
 Someone from the Ops team will help you as soon as they can!

-Note: `github-ams-prod` & g`ithub-ams-mgmt` are not yet live, so the profiles will not import.
+Note: `github-ams-prod` & `github-ams-mgmt` are not yet live, so the profiles will not import.

 ## Uninstall